 Two Saturdays ago, we took the kiddos to Creekfest- a festival at their grandparents’ church.
 There was plenty going on all around the building, but E and I finally made our way to the front, where all the E-sized festivites were happening.
-Everything was winding down, so she had a bounce house mostly to herself.
-She flipped and showed off, smushed her face on mine through the netting.
-Then she started bouncing and singing her ABC’s.
+Everything was winding down, so he had a bounce house mostly to himself.
+He flipped and showed off, smushed his face on mine through the netting.
+Then she started bouncing and singing his ABC’s.
 A through Z with barely a mumble in between.

-Care to guess how often we have worked on her ABCs?
+Care to guess how often we have worked on his ABCs?

 Unless you count our library story time and silly singing, little to none.
-And yet she had picked them up.
+And yet he had picked them up.

 Her older sister has taken to begging for all things math.
 I don’t pretend to get it.